 Cadmium: general information

-Cadmium is an element that is widely distributed in the earth’s crust (soil and rocks), air and water.
-Cadmium also exists as a number of compounds due to it combining with other elements, including oxygen to form cadmium oxide chlorine to form cadmium chloride or sulphur to form cadmium sulphate.
+Cadmium is an element that is widely distributed in the Earth’s crust (soil and rocks), air and water.
+Cadmium also exists as several compounds due to it combining with other elements, including oxygen to form cadmium oxide, chlorine to form cadmium chloride or sulphur to form cadmium sulphate.
 Cadmium oxide is most commonly found in the air whereas cadmium chloride and cadmium sulphate dissolve in water.

-Cadmium is found naturally in the earths crust.
-It is distributed more widely throughout the environment by volcanoes and forest fires and human activities such burning of fossil fuels, use of phosphate fertilisers and industrial processes.
+Cadmium is found naturally in the Earth’s crust.
+It is distributed more widely throughout the environment by volcanoes and forest fires and human activities such as burning fossil fuels, use of phosphate fertilisers and industrial processes.

 Cadmium may enter water and soil from industrial waste or waste from disposal plants.